How to Obtain a Car Dealer License: A Step-by-Step Guide

 - Option #2: As an alternative to researching your state's requirements on your own, you can find out the exact requirements you must meet to become licensed by selecting your state below.

-Step #2: Meet All Necessary Requirements
+Step #2: Determine and Meet All Necessary Requirements

 Once you have determined the requirements for your state and license type, you need to take the proper steps to satisfy them.
 Some of the common requirements you'll have to meet can include: